 ‘Kitty Fisher’s is a small’ the site claims – they are right, it’s properly snug, with its low lighting and ox blood banquette seating, a feel charmingly quaint is the linger.
 There are 2 rooms, one on the ground floor with seating around the bar, and as you walk down on the squeaky stairs you can see the compact kitchen running like clockwork before you get to the basement where we dined.

 The menu is simple but robust, evidently British with a twist.

 Interest was piqued as soon as you taste the ‘Bread & Burnt Onion butter’ (£3).
-It’s a lightly wood charred sour dough with a fluffy white whipped butter and what appears to be gun powder, hued with a sweet onion flavour.
+It’s a lightly wood charred sour dough with a fluffy whipped butter and what appears to be gun powder, hued with a sweet onion flavour.
 Quite unique and not like anything I’ve had before.
 Bring on the onion ash!

 Cwm Farm Pork & Laverbread Salami (£6) – This was a beautiful snack influenced by the Welsh delicacy.

-Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, roe was beautifully piped too.
+Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, the roe was beautifully piped too.

 Burrata Beetroot and Gooseberries (£10) – Burrata was super creamy and was lifted by the sweet earthy beets, the sharpness comes from what appears to be a red gooseberry compote.
 All tasted wonderful, here are the front and rear views of the dish:

 Lamb Cutlets, Anchovy, Mint & Parsley (£12).
 This was the best starter I tasted, every bite was juicy, succulent and the boys combined the holy trinity of seasonings that enhanced the lamb.
 You know something is very good when your mouth waters when writing about it!